Sensitive Stomach Dog Food | Canine Health

 Natural Balance has an entire line of limited ingredient dog foods, so if this is not the novel protein you are looking for, check their other formulas that include: Lamb & Brown Rice, Chicken & Sweet Potato, Bison & Sweet Potato, Potato & Duck, and Sweet Potato & Fish.

-At around $2 a pound, this is one of the more budget friendly limited ingredient diets, another reason why we wanted to make sure it made our list of top picks.
+At around $2 a pound, this is one of the more budget friendly limited ingredient diets, another reason why we wanted to make sure it made our list of top picks and a one of the best dog food for gastrointestinal problems.

 2. Wellness Simple Natural Limited Ingredient Dry Dog Food – Salmon and Potato